alexkorep/noveltokentoken/README.md

-# NovelTokenToken - AI-Assisted Novel Editor (Local Storage Version)
+# NovelTokenToken - AI-Assisted Novel Editor

 NovelTokenToken is a lightweight, single-page web application designed to help authors outline and structure their novels.
 It focuses on managing chapters and scene beats, and facilitates interaction with external AI/LLM services (like ChatGPT, Claude, etc.) through specialized prompt generation and copy/paste workflows.